huggingface/hmtl/README.md

 **\*\*\*\*\* New November 20th, 2018: Online web demo is available \*\*\*\*\***

-We release an [online demo](https://huggingface.co/hmtl/) so that you can play yourself with the model.
+We released an [online demo](https://huggingface.co/hmtl/) so that you can play yourself with the model.
 The code for the web interface is also available in the `demo` folder.

 [__A Hierarchical Multi-Task Approach for Learning Embeddings from Semantic Tasks__](https://arxiv.org/abs/1811.06031)\